 - Wedding Planning

-Dominating a vertical market (i.e. “Weddings”, “Travel”, “Fashion”, etc…) is extremely difficult, especially when you’re just starting out.
-It’s better to try and build your authority in a niche, or a segment of your main market.
+Dominating a vertical market (i.e. “Weddings”, “Travel”, “Technology”, etc…) is extremely difficult, especially when you’re just getting started. you have a better chance of getting somewhere by focusing on building your authority in a smaller niche, or a subset of your main market.

 Take a look at the example below …

-You can see from the above Market > Niche > Subniche hierarchy that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).
+You can see from the above that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).

 When selecting the keywords you would use as a top-level category to file your posts under, it’s a good idea to take into account factors like “market competition.”